cortexlogic/aiExpo/README.md

 Salamander is easy to use and in addition you also get full control of the machine; it's very cheap and has friendly support.
 Therefore we chose this option for the workshop.
 To get started using Salamander, go to the [website](https://salamander.ai/), follow the steps to create an account and then design your server.
 75GB SSD and either of the *Accelerated Computing* servers will do just fine.
 You can uncheck the *TensorFlow* box in the software tab.

-Once your server is up and running, you can open up a Jupyter Lab environment by clicking on the *Jupyter Lab* box.
+Once your server is up and running (might take a few minutes to start), you can open up a Jupyter Lab environment by clicking on the *Jupyter Lab* box.

 ### Updating Fastai